jameshfisher/jameshfisher.com/_posts/2019-01-08-how-to-run-redis-sentinel.md

 ---
-title: "How to run Redis Sentinel"
+title: How to run Redis Sentinel
-tags: ["programming", "networking"]
+tags:
+  - programming
+  - networking
 ---

 This post is a walk-through of using Redis Sentinel,